olivier-schmitt/solc-maven-plugin/README.md

 solc-maven-plugin is built and tested against the most recent releases of Solc.
 Right now these are 0.4.11 - ?.

+The plugins uses web3j 2.2.2 for Java wrappers generation.

 ## Example

 This configures the actual plugin: